Cayley Graphs on Billiard Surfaces, and Their Genus: Graph Theory Background

 Another tool for computing the genus of a graph is the concept of a \emph{graph rotation}.
 The following definitions are from \cite{hartsfield_ringel}.
 A \emph{rotation of a vertex} is an ordered cyclic listing of the vertices adjacent to that vertex.
 A \emph{graph rotation} consists of rotations of each vertex of the graph.
 This term is not to be confused with the concept of a Euclidean rotation of the plane.

 A \emph{circuit} of a graph is a sequence of vertices $v_i$ and edges $E_i$ of the form $v_0E_1v_1E_2v_2\ldots E_nv_n$ such that $v_0=v_n$ and such that for each $i$, $E_i$ connects $v_{i-1}$ to $v_i$.
 We say that such a circuit has \emph{length} $n$.
-We may also choose to represent a circuit by listing only the subsequence consisting of the vertices, and omitting the final vertex since it is equal to the first: $v_0\ldots v_{n-1}$.
+We may also choose to represent a circuit by listing only the subsequence consisting of the vertices, and omitting the final vertex since it is equal to the first: $v_0\ldots v_{n-1}$. \begin{remark} Observe that for any graph $G=Cay(\{a,b,c\},D_n)$ where $a$, $b$, and $c$ represent reflections: